-At NYU Langone’s Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders, part of Hassenfeld Children's Hospital of New York at NYU Langone, our pediatric oncologists, radiation oncologists, pediatric psychologists, nurses, and wellness experts, who specialize in integrative therapies such as music therapy and massage therapy, can provide your child and family with psychosocial assistance during treatment and recovery.
+At the Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders, part of Hassenfeld Children's Hospital of New York at NYU Langone, our pediatric oncologists, radiation oncologists, pediatric psychologists, nurses, and wellness experts, who specialize in integrative therapies such as music therapy and massage therapy, can provide your child and family with psychosocial assistance during treatment and recovery.
 These child and family support services and resilience programs are provided by Sala Institute for Child and Family Centered Care can help you and your family navigate the treatment process.

 Children with fatigue, weakness, or other side effects from chemotherapy drugs or radiation therapy have access to our rehabilitation experts at the nationally renowned Rusk Rehabilitation.
 Rehabilitation treatments for childhood Hodgkin lymphoma can include pain management, physical therapy, and psychological therapy.

 Specialists at the Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders offer daily wellness programs for children or teens, their siblings, and their parents.
 These programs include art, music, and pet therapy; massage therapy; psychological services; sibling, teen, and young adult support groups; and yoga, among others.